 LinkedIn was the byproduct of a brilliant idea of the minds behind PayPal and SocialNet.
 LinkedIn was created by Reid Hoffman in 2002, and ever since it’s been a powerful tool for businesses and professionals.

-If you’re curious about the LinkedIn growth strategy, continue reading to discover their history and what they did to earn their legacy.
+If you’re curious about LinkedIn growth strategy, continue reading to discover its history and what it did to earn its legacy.

 Why the World Needed LinkedIn